 sudo yum clean all sudo yum update

-#yum install dropbear
+sudo dnf install dropbear

 After you have installed Dropbear, you need to configure it.
 The configuration file for Dropbear is located at

 /etc/dropbear/dropbear.conf.
 The default configuration should be sufficient for most use cases.
 However, if you need to make any changes, you can refer to the Dropbear documentation.